sebastiendonadio/devopsmlops/chapters/08-chapter6.md

 1. EDA - very specific to the data characteristics, but the statistical concepts used for EDA (such as mean/variance) can be reused - this is related to data discovery that is part of but not specific to ML model development.
 For example, data discovery is needed also for data visualization.

 1. Feature Engineering - this is about developing features that are characteristics of the data (Chapter 5).
 However, these features may be useful in other business problems (and ML models) that require the same data.
 For example, a feature that aggregates hourly data to daily data can be used in multiple different types of forecasting models.
-Therefore, the potential for reuse.
+Therefore, potential for reuse.

 1. Algorithmic Fine-tuning - this is specific to the algorithm and the data characteristics, hence not reusable.